dechamps/FlexASIO/src/README.md

  -  You need to have built FlexASIO in the `x64-Release` and `x86-Release` Visual Studio configurations first.

+**Note:** instead of running `installer.cmake` manually, it is often preferable to let the FlexASIO GitHub Actions workflow build the installer, as that guarantees a clean build.

 ## Troubleshooting

 ### VC runtime DLLs are not included in the installation